 On a quarterly basis, and more frequently if indicators exist, we evaluate the collectability of our loans receivable.
 Our evaluation of collectability involves significant judgment, estimates, and a review of the ability of the borrower to make principal and interest payments, the underlying collateral and the borrowers' business models and future operations in accordance with Accounting Standards Codification ("ASC") 450-20, Contingencies-Loss Contingencies, and ASC 310-10, Receivables.
-For the three months ended March 31, 2020 and 2019, we recorded a recovery of \$52,000 and \$57,000, respectively, on our loans receivable.
-There were no material loans receivable subject to credit risk which were considered to be impaired at March 31, 2020 or 2019.
+For the three and six months ended June 30, 2020, we recorded an impairment of \$36,000 and a recovery of \$16,000, respectively, on our loans receivable.
+For the three and six months ended June 30, 2019, we recorded an impairment of \$1,000 and a recovery of \$56,000, respectively, on our loans receivable.
+There were no material loans receivable subject to credit risk which were considered to be impaired at June 30, 2020 or 2019.
 We also establish a general loan loss reserve when available information indicates that it is probable a loss has occurred based on the carrying value of the portfolio and the amount of the loss can be reasonably estimated.
 Significant judgment is required in determining the general loan loss reserve, including estimates of the likelihood of default and the estimated fair value of the collateral.
 The general loan loss reserve includes those loans, which may have negative characteristics which have not yet become known to us.
 In addition to the reserves established on loans not considered impaired that have been evaluated under a specific evaluation, we establish the general loan loss reserve using a consistent methodology to determine a loss percentage to be applied to loan balances.
 These loss percentages are based on many factors, primarily cumulative and recent loss history and general economic conditions.